alexjlockwood/AndroidDesignPatterns/_drafts/2014-11-01-activity-fragment-transitions-part1.md

 Activity and Fragment transitions in Lollipop are built on top of a relatively new feature in Android called `Transition`s.
 Introduced in KitKat, the transition framework provides a convenient API for animating between different UI states in an application.
 The framework is built around two key concepts: _scenes_ and _transitions_.
 A scene defines a given state of an application's UI, whereas a transition defines the animated change between two scenes.

-During a scene change, a [`Transition`][Transition] has two main responsibilities:
+When a scene changes, a [`Transition`][Transition] has two main responsibilities:

-1. Capturing the state of each view in both the start and end scenes, and
+1. Capture the state of each view in both the start and end scenes, and
-2. Creating an `Animator` based on the differences that will animate the views from one scene to another.
+2. Create an `Animator` based on the differences that will animate the views from one scene to another.

 <!--more-->

-As an example, consider an `Activity` which fades its views in or out whenever the user taps the screen.
+As an example, consider an `Activity` which fades its views in or out when the user taps the screen.
 We can achieve this effect with only a few lines using Android's transition framework, as shown in the code<sup><a href="#footnote1" id="ref1">1</a></sup> below:

 ```java
 public class ExampleActivity extends Activity implements View.OnClickListener {